Guide to Ticks on Dogs in South Africa

 How to Kill Ticks on Dogs

-Now that you’ve got the pesky critters off of your pawed family member, you can move on to removing it for good.
+Now that the ticks are removed from your dog you can move on to disposing of them for good.
 Tick protection will kill ticks, but to make sure that they are dead, you can smother the culprit in alcohol or place it in an airtight container.

 Be Prepared for Tick Season

-Ticks are prevalent throughout the year, but when temperatures heat up, they truly thrive.
-Although tick season extends from spring to autumn, you should protect your dog from infestation for the whole year.
+Ticks can be prevalent throughout the year, but when temperatures heat up, they thrive.
+Although tick season extends from spring to autumn, you should protect your dog from infestation year-round.

-Some tick species have acclimatised to cooler climates, which make them particularly tricky to avoid outdoors as well as indoors.
-As no one can predict when a tick will latch on to a human, canine or feline host, it’s best to incorporate preventative measures into your routine.
+Some tick species have acclimatised to cooler climates, which make them tricky to avoid.
+As no one can predict when a tick will latch onto a host, it’s best to incorporate preventative measures into your routine.

 How Does Bravecto® Tick Control Work?